Bankruptcy and Tax Debt

 There are a variety of reasons why people decide to file bankruptcy; however, many people don't understand that a bankruptcy can be a useful tool to help either eliminate tax debt completely in a Chapter 7 or to put the tax debt into a Chapter 13 debt consolidation plan.

 For most people, dealing with tax debt is completely different than dealing with your average bill collector.
 The IRS has a lot of discretion and authority in its ability to seize your property or bank accounts.
-Our Montgomery Bankruptcy attorneys tell each and every client that is facing trouble with the IRS that timing is everything.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys tell each and every client that is facing trouble with the IRS that timing is everything.

 First, we explain to our clients that the most important thing to know is that the use of a Chapter 7 bankruptcy or Chapter 13 debt consolidation to manage tax debt is completely different than what we use to manage debt for the arrearage on a home or being behind on your car payments.
 The interaction of the bankruptcy code with the IRS code can be extremely confusing to people who aren't experienced in such matters.
 This is why we advise people if you are considering filing a bankruptcy because of tax issues that it is in your best interest to hire an experienced bankruptcy attorney.

 Secondly, your taxes must be at least 3 years old or older.
 This time is measured from the date that the tax return was due for the current tax year.

 Also, you have an assessment period of 240 days prior to filing your bankruptcy.
 This means that the money that you owe to the IRS must be assessed by the IRS by more than eight months.
 Finally, and perhaps most importantly your tax return must have been filed with the IRS more than two years before the filing of your bankruptcy case.